iipc/awesome-web-archiving/README.md

 * [InterPlanetary Wayback (ipwb)](https://github.com/oduwsdl/ipwb) - Web Archive (WARC) indexing and replay using IPFS.

-* [SolrWayback](https://github.com/netarchivesuite/solrwayback) (In Development) - Primarily a discovery application, but with independent playback capabilities of WARCs.
-Works with a Solr back-end that has been populated using the [warc-discovery]() indexer.

 #### Search & Discovery

 * [SecurityTrails](https://securitytrails.com/) - Web based archive for WHOIS and DNS records.
 REST API available free of charge.